enasequence/ena-browser-documentation/browser/search/advanced.rst

 search criteria.

-All searches are performed against a subset of the archive specified by the *Data Type* you choose to search against.
+All searches are performed against a subset of the archive specified by the *Data type* you choose to search against.
 You can then build your search query to specify what data you are looking for and select what fields you want to retrieve from your search.
 There are additional options to include/exclude specific
 datasets as well as filter the number of results you wish to return.